kachristensen/Current-Dnd-Campaigns/Session Notes/10 - Title - Date.md

 - Meta: Valindra and Ria's watch
 	- They wanted Valindra next.
 Rem taught them how to throw rocks so now they're throwing rocks at the others.
 	- Ria asked about Solana.
 Was another elf who was kidnapped by the Viridian Scales, their new mistress/leader beat the shit out of her and she died.
 Solana was a cook, Valindra was used for manual labor.
 Serafina Blackwood = leader, racist towards elves.
 Human cult mostly.
 Ria skirted around suggesting vengeance.
+- Perse's & Ria's watch
+	- She notified me of the pixies, said to watch out for rocks.
+Ria noticed Rem's arms moving about, like he was being dragged.